csandberg303/kba-threshold-sensitivity-analysis/README.md

 * xarray
 * rioxarray

+### Running the Notebooks after installation of packages
+The workflow currently consists of two notebooks (along with a supporting notebook with functions).
+A user would run the two in sequence, starting with '1-set_initial_directories.ipynb' followed by '2-continue_after_saving_shapefiles_to_dir.ipynb".
+The purpose of the first notebook is to set up an initial working directory 'earth-analytics\data\kba_thresh_sa'.
+Inside this directory is another directory 'shp_hex', which is where the planning unit shapefiles should be stored.
+Currently the ask is for users to manually copy thier GIS-produced shapefiles to this 'shp_hex' directory between running the two notebooks.
+The workflow then picks up in the second notebook, where functions will prepare the directories populated with input files needed for marxan analysis.

 # Data
 * Raster dataset featuring US ecosystems at 30 m spatial resolution, provided by NatureServe.
 * Shapefile with a network of 7 sq. mile hexagons covering North America, also provided by NatureServe.